rya/cms-ce/README.md

 ## Building

-Build all code and run all tests including integration tests:
+Build all code and run all tests (excluding integration tests):

     mvn clean install

-Build all code skipping integration tests:
+Build all code and run all tests (including integration tests):

-    mvn -DskipITs clean install
+    mvn -Pintegration clean install

 Build all code skipping all tests: